four equestrians wearing various colors of horse riding helmets

 Luckily, there are many ways we can keep ourselves safe on horseback.
 Taking lessons and learning how to ride safely is a great place to start.
 There are also organizations like Landsafe Equestrian that specialize in teaching riders how to safely fall off a horse.
 But at the end of the day, wearing a horse riding helmet is the best way to avoid becoming just another statistic and prevent traumatic brain injuries.

-For more information on how equestrian helmets protect you from traumatic brain injuries, see this blog
+For more information on how equestrian helmets protect you from traumatic brain injuries, see this blog.

 How Horse Riding Helmets Work